 Contrary to popular belief, these numbers have not seen consistent improvement over the last 2 years.
 In 2018, “The Celluloid Ceiling: Behind-the-Scenes Employment of Women on the Top 100, 250, and 500 Films of 2018,” once again showed how little progress for gender equality has been made off-screen.
 The numbers are especially depressing for women directors who represented just eight percent of all helmers on the top 250 domestic films last year, four percent on the top 100, and 15 percent on the top 500.
 This is a decrease from 2017.
 That year, women directors comprised 11 percent of directors on the top 250 films, eight percent on the top 100, and 18 percent on the top 500.

-Reel Stories is training the next generation of female filmmakers.
-We provide educational opportunities where girls and young women learn to create their own media content, giving them the tools to work behind the scenes.
-Through camps, workshops, screenings, clubs, and mentorship, Reel Stories creates a pipeline of young women with the skills they need to enter the film and media industry, and the confidence they need to succeed.
-Importantly, these young women are a diverse group; 50% of our participants identify as people of color, and 40% receive financial aid.
-Our programs can give young women the boost from amateur to professional that can propel them into their careers in media and beyond.
+Reel Stories is training the next generation of filmmakers.
+We provide educational opportunities where girls and gender-expansive youth learn to create their own media content, giving them the tools to work behind the scenes.
+Through camps, workshops, screenings, clubs, and mentorship, Reel Stories creates a pipeline of young women and gender expansive folks with the skills they need to enter the film and media industry, and the confidence they need to succeed.
+Importantly, these young folks are a diverse group; 50% of our participants identify as people of color, and 40% receive financial aid.
+Our programs can give girls and gender expansive youth the boost from amateur to professional that can propel them into their careers in media and beyond.

-When women and girls are better represented behind the scenes in the media, they will be better reflected on the screen.
+When women and gender expansive people are better represented behind the scenes in the media, they will be better reflected on the screen.

 The young filmmakers we work with are brilliant and courageous.
 They come from diverse backgrounds and hold strong opinions.
 It’s an honor that they choose to spend their time with us and as much as we are training them to be content creators they are training us to see the world through their eyes.